Learning Brazilian Jiu Jitsu:

 After the beginner student has gained a firm grasp on the basics and has navigated through trial and error to understand the importance of basics and positioning, the student can then take things to the next level by experimenting with finishing techniques to eventually achieve high levels of competancy with submissions.
 It is hard to effectively get to "C" if you don't know about “A” and B", or how to navigate efficiently between them.

-The WKKJO is also the home of BJJ Self-Defense.
+The WKKJO is also the home of Gracie/BJJ Self-Defense in London, Ontario.
 This system of self-defense is widely known to be one of the most comprehensive and practical sets of self-defense practices in martial arts and real world applications.
+New developments have and are also being incorporated in this curriculum to keep the applications current.

 Tempering the Mind and Body for the purposes of Self-Control and Self-Defense: